 3. The Briare Aqueduct, or Pont-Canal du Briare

 Based in the Loire Valley, the Pont-Canal du Briare is a marvel of engineering and an example of truly elegant architecture.
-Crossing the River Loire, the Pont-Canal du Briare is close to 670 metres-long.
+Crossing the River Loire, the Pont-Canal du Briare is close to 670 metres long.
 Constructed between 1890 and 1896, it held the record as the world’s longest steel canal aqueduct for over one hundred years, losing its badge of honour in 2003.

-Designed by the famous Gustave Eiffel, Pont-Canal du Briare features dual towpaths.
+Designed by the infamous Gustave Eiffel, Pont-Canal du Briare features dual towpaths.
 This aqueduct was built with barging in mind and has eight sluice gates to fully empty it when there is a risk of the water freezing.

 Interesting fact: The Pont-Canal du Briare is often mistakenly thought to be on the Briare Canal, but it is in fact, part of the Canal latéral à la Loire.